How To Overcome Boredom

 A lack of control

-The less control you have over a situation, you may feel more likely to experience boredom.
+The less control you have over a situation, the more likely you might experience boredom.
 On the other hand, if you feel that you can impact your environment, you might find yourself becoming more absorbed in the task at hand.

 The object of past boredom